 The Company does not receive new premiums as it is closed to new business.
-In October 2014 the shareholder of CNP Europe Life DAC in the absence of a strategic plan for new business for the Company, requested that the Company cease writing new business and that it be placed into a run-off position.
-The directors formally resolved to put the Company into run off.
+In October 2014, the shareholder of CNP Europe Life DAC, in the absence of a strategic plan for new business for the Company, requested that the Company cease writing new business and that it be placed into a run-off position.
+The directors formally resolved to put the Company into run-off.
 On 30th October 2014 the Company submitted a Notification to the Central Bank of Ireland ('CBI') in respect of a change of business plan.

-The exact nature and time scale of this run off is dependent on the operational constraints of exiting the existing business obligations of the Company but it is expected that this run off should be completed by 2025 as per current Business Plan.
+The exact nature and time scale of this run-off is dependent on the operational constraints of exiting the existing business obligations of the Company but it is expected that this run-off should be completed by 2025 as per current Business Plan.

-The Board and Management of the Company are cognisant of policyholder reasonable expectations and any run off plans will ensure that policyholder interests will be fully protected in any transfer of the business.
+The Board and Management of the Company are cognisant of policyholder reasonable expectations and any run-off plans will ensure that policyholder interests will be fully protected in any transfer of the business.

-The main risks and uncertainties faced by the Company have been mostly related to the run off of the existing business and optimization of operating expense.
+The main risks and uncertainties faced by the Company have been mostly related to the run-off of the existing business and optimization of operating expense.
 During 2021 the Company moved to a new outsourced model in which certain key activities of the day-to-day administration are now provided by another Group company based in Ireland, CNP Santander Insurance Services Ireland Limited ('CNPSISIL').
 This change was designed to provide a significant reduction of the risks associated with small scale, principally key person dependency and staff attrition, while also reducing significantly the operating cost.
-It is the overall objective of the Shareholder, Directors and the Management to accomplish an orderly run off of the Company.
+It is the overall objective of the Shareholder, Directors, and the Management to accomplish an orderly run-off of the Company.
 It is the Shareholders stated commitment to ensure that all obligations of the Company are fully met throughout the run-off process and customer / policyholder interests are fully protected.

-At 31.12.2021, CEL's Eligible Own Funds were determined to be €10.390m and its SCR was determined to be €3.236m resulting in solvency coverage of 321%.
-The Company is well capitalised and expects to continuously meet the regulatory requirements over the duration of the business plan.
+At 31.12.2022, CEL's Eligible Own Funds were determined to be €11.425m and its SCR was determined to be €2.583m resulting in solvency coverage of 442%.
+Since the MCR is greater than our SCR (the absolute floor of the MCR is €4.0m since year end 2022), it is important to also note our solvency coverage using the MCR; 286%.
+In both cases, the Company is well capitalised and expects to continuously meet the regulatory requirements over the duration of the business plan.